ericthebell/ericthebell.github.io/_posts/2025-11-28-on-task-tracking.md

 For such a long time I repeated a cycle.
 Getting frustrated with my current broken system, getting inspired to sketch out a new idea and approach, and then getting bogged down making it happen in one big bang rollout.

-Eventually I learned more about habit formation, mostly by way of the personal-professional cross-polination that came from designing for it.<label for="sn-nir" class="margin-toggle sidenote-number"></label>
+Eventually I learned more about habit formation, mostly by way of the personal-professional cross-pollination that came from designing for it.<label for="sn-nir" class="margin-toggle sidenote-number"></label>
 <input type="checkbox" id="sn-nir" class="margin-toggle"/>
 <span class="sidenote">Shoutout to <a href="https://www.nirandfar.com/">Nir Eyal</a>'s talk at a <a href="https://ericthebell.com/projects/hackathon-frood-frictionless-food-entry-on-mobile-2012-10">"healthy habits" hackathon</a> back in the day.</span>
 Reducing hurdles to the intended workflow, making the desired action clear and intuitive, and creating nudges to do the next thing.